404answernotfound/flig/README.md

 flig backward [number] # goes to previous commit in the tree/branch, if exists.
-By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig config # asks user.name and user.email to add to local .git/config file
+By default number is 1 unless specified flig revert [--n number [--commit commit hash]] # git reset to HEAD^number or specific commit flig config # asks user.name and user.email to add to local .git/config file flig show config # full local config flig show logs # full logs --oneline (should also show which branches are @ pinpoint)
 ```